iq-motion-control/iq-module-communication-doc/docs/manual/manual_advanced_arming.rst

 region is received.
 The module must receive the specified number of consecutive arming throttles all in a row, with no throttle commands outside of the arming throttle region coming in between them.** For example, if the module's *Consecutive Arming Throttles to Arm* parameter was set to 10, and it received 9 throttle commands in the arming throttle region, 1 outside of the region, and finally 1 throttle command in the region, the module would not arm.
-At the end of that sequence, the module has only received 1 consecutive arming throttle, because the throttle command from outside of the arming region reset the count.
+At the end of that sequence, the module has only received 1 consecutive arming throttle because the throttle command from outside of the arming region reset the count.

-**It is also important to note that the consecutive arming throttles must be from the same** :ref:`throttle source <throttle_sources>`.
-A change in the source of arming throttles will cause the count to reset.
-For example, if 5 arming throttles are sent over DroneCAN, and then 1 arming throttle is received over hobby PWM, the count of consecutive arming throttles will be 1.
-The change of source for the arming throttles caused a reset of the count.

-**To summarize, the module must receive a user-configurable number of consecutive throttle commands all in the arming throttle region and all from the same source to trigger an arming transition.**
+**To summarize, the module must receive a user-configurable number of consecutive throttle commands, all in the arming throttle region, to trigger an arming transition.**

 Arming with Throttle Example
 -----------------------------